treeverse/lakeFS/docs/reference/security/external-principals-aws.md

   - /reference/external-principals-aws.html
 ---

-# Authenticate to lakeFS with External Principals API
+# Authenticate to lakeFS with AWS IAM Roles

 {: .d-inline-block }
 <a style="color: white;" href="#sso-for-lakefs-enterprise">lakeFS Enterprise</a>